 3.1.21 Wider improvements such as a bypass of Hagley may be required to accommodate growth within the wider geographic area but we do not consider it to be appropriate to include within this IDP.
-A review of this wider infrastructure will need to be undertaken in partnership with other local authorities currently undertaking a review of their Local/District Plans such as Solihull Metropolitan Borough Council, Shropshire Council, Black Country Core Strategy, and Bromsgrove District Council.
-The requirements for any such infrastructure will be taken forward through the Duty to Cooperate legislation and preparation of Statements of Common Ground.
-The Western Connectivity Study, commissioned by West Mids Combined Authority to investigate the economic case for a western link to the M6, is currently underway will also be a key consideration in determining the requirement for this infrastructure.
+A review of this wider infrastructure will need to be undertaken in partnership with other local authorities currently undertaking a review of their Local/District Plans such as Bromsgrove District Council, Shropshire Council and the Black Country Core Strategy.
+The requirements for any such infrastructure will be taken forward through the Duty to Co-operate legislation and preparation of a Statements of Common Ground by Bromsgrove District Council.
+The Western Connectivity Study, commissioned by West Midlands Combined Authority to investigate the economic case for a western link to the M6, is currently underway will also be a key consideration in determining the requirement for this infrastructure.